 This week in Husker history

 The week of Jan.
 27-Feb.
-2, looking back in stretches of years divisible by five:
+2, looking back in five-year intervals:

 1958: Former Husker great George Sauer, athletic director at Baylor, becomes a candidate for Iowa State's head coaching job.
 (The school would choose Clay Stapleton over Sauer and another Nebraska-related candidate, new NU assistant Leroy Pearce.)